jdx/mise/docs/python.md

 ## Configuration

-`python-build` already has a [handful of settings](https://github.com/pyenv/pyenv/tree/master/plugins/python-build), in additional to that `rtx-node` has a few extra configuration variables:
+`python-build` already has a [handful of settings](https://github.com/pyenv/pyenv/tree/master/plugins/python-build), in additional to that `rtx-python` has a few extra configuration variables:

 - `RTX_PYENV_REPO` [string]: the default is `https://github.com/pyenv/pyenv.git`
 - `RTX_PYTHON_PATCH_URL` [string]: A url to a patch file to pass to python-build.